zaphyr-org/documentation/repositories/1.x/cache.md

 The `Zaphyr\Cache\CacheManager` class is a convenient way to manage multiple cache stores.
 It allows you to easily switch between different cache stores and provides a unified interface for interacting with them.
 The `CacheManager` class is responsible for creating and managing cache store instances.
-It also provides a way to set the default cache store and switch between different cache stores.
 The cache manager class needs to be configured with the cache store configuration before it can be used.
 The configuration is an associative array where the keys are the cache store names and the values are the [configuration options for each cache store](#cache-stores).

 ```php
 $storeConfig = [